shanexuan/shanexuan.github.io/_pages/research.md

 # Work in Progress

 ## From Clientelism to Policy-Based Campaigns in the Philippines [pre-analysis]

 We propose a supply-side argument to strengthen democratic accountability in the context of Philippine local elections.
 The literature on information and governance mainly looks at voters' coordination dilemma, while we argue that politicians also lack a focal point to move away from the clientelist equilibrium.
 Politicians are more likely to support an initiative that promotes campaign transparency and subsequently shift their campaigns away from clientelism if (i) they believe that their competitors will support the initiative (_coordination constraint_), and (ii) the new campaign strategy could lead to an electoral victory (_electoral constraint_).
 Given that both the coordination constraint and the electoral constraint are satisfied, candidates are incentivized to shift from personalistic strategies to policy campaigns.
 To our knowledge, this paper is one of the first attempts in the field to explore the determinants that could shift electoral politics out of the clientelist equilibrium by changing incentives on the supply side.

-## Measuring Subnational Authoritarianism in Southeast Asia